Robert J. T. Joy: United States Army Medical Research Team, Vietnam

 The team also recommended that a central rehabilitation facility for malaria patients be added to the troop list and simultaneously be used as a facility for studying the disease and treatment regimes for it.
 The Army Surgeon General approved the recommendation and added the 6th Convalescent Center to the deployment list.
 The Center was activated on 29 November 1965 at Fort Sam Houston, Texas, arrived in Vietnam on 16 March 1966 and was inactivated at Cam Ranh Bay on 30 October 1971 when its staff was used to resource the U. S. Army Drug Rehabilitation Centers at Cam Ranh Bay and Long Binh.

-Under Joy's leadership, the team also conducted extensive research into neuroendocrine stress caused by combat, in helicopter crewmen and Special Forces "A" Detachment members, contributed significantly to the understanding of the pathophysiology of stress in the soldier.
+Under Joy's leadership, the team also conducted extensive research into neuroendocrine stress caused by combat, in helicopter crewmen and Special Forces "A" Detachment members, which contributed significantly to the understanding of the pathophysiology of stress in the soldier.
 Studies of heat stress incurred by crews of the Mohawk (OV-1) aircraft led to changes in clothing and to ventilation of the cockpit, measures which materially improved crew comfort and efficiency.
 Collaborative studies with the Department of Neuropsychiatry of the ARVN Cong Hoa Hospital led to a better understanding of the stresses of combat affecting both American and Vietnamese soldiers.
 It was this research that led to Joy's receipt of the Air Medal, as well as linking into his previous research into environmental medicine.

-In later years, Joy would use his experiences as the "nameless staff consultant in malaria" in his lectures on the commander's role in maintain the health of the command, comparing his experience in Vietnam with that of Field Marshall William Slim in Burma.
+In later years, Joy would use his experiences as the "nameless staff consultant in malaria" in his lectures on the commander's role in maintaining the health of the command, comparing his experience in Vietnam with that of Field Marshal William Slim in Burma.
 He would compare malaria rates in the 1st Cavalry Division (Airmobile) against that of Slim's Army, and then quote Slim's command philosophy from his book Defeat into Victory: "You doctors think you can cure malaria, but you can't.
 I can and I'm going to."

 At the end of his tour, Legion of Merit in hand, Joy returned to the U.S. Army Medical Research Institute of Environmental Medicine.
 Shortly after his return, the U.S. Army Medical Research Team (WRAIR), Vietnam would be awarded the Meritorious Unit Commendation, the achievement that Joy would be most proud of during his deployment, as it recognized the performance of all the members of his team.